The Two RV Gypsies: Full-Time RVers

 hoodoos

-There are two trails down to the Hoodoos but as seen in the below photos, they were extremely steep and the two RV Gypsies chose not to hike down those trails because then they'd have to hike the steep trail back up again.
+There are two trails down to the Hoodoos but as seen in the below photos, they were extremely steep and the two RV Gypsies chose not to hike down those trails because then they would have to hike the steep trail back up again.

 the steep trail to the hoodoos